-- Faculty will nominate colleagues to serve on the Area Committees.
+- Each Area selects their Area FAR Committees.
 Only faculty with a primary affiliation can serve on an Area Committee.
 The PiC selects the committee members using faculty input to guide the process.
 The committee membership is communicated to the faculty. - Each committee will be responsible for providing input to the PiC for teaching, research, and service depending on the responsibilities of the individual being reviewed. - Each committee member will have the opportunity to review all relevant materials for all faculty members being evaluated, so that they can complete the worksheet with their individual rank for each with comments/justification.
 After these individual reviews are complete, the committee will meet as a group to discuss all individuals being reviewed.
 During this discussion, committee members may update their feedback if appropriate.
 Importantly, there is no expectation of complete agreement by all members of the committee.
-The committee, as a whole, writes a brief draft narrative to the PiC regarding each area of activity.
+The committee as a whole writes a brief draft narrative to the PiC regarding each area of activity.
 Both the individual worksheets and the collaboratively-written narratives will be submitted to the PiC. - The committee will send the individual worksheets and combined narratives to the Office of Faculty Affairs administrative support staff member assigned to support the annual review process; the staff member will track and file information, and forward it to the PiC.
-The staff member will forward review of the PiCs directly to the Dean with no involvement of the PiC. - The PIC will use input from the committee to draft the annual review. - The Dean will meet with the PiCs as necessary to address calibration across faculty areas prior to finalizing the annual reviews.
-When draft reviews are complete, they will be delivered to the Dean.
-The Dean then finalizes the annual reviews.
-When reviews are complete, the Dean will meet with all faculty that receive a rating of unsatisfactory or below expectations in any of the areas of evaluation.
-The Dean will also meet with any other faculty that would like to discuss the outcome of the annual review process.
+The staff member will forward review of the PiCs directly to the ADFA with no involvement of the PiC. - The PIC will use input from the committee to draft the annual review letter. - The ADFA will meet with the PiCs as necessary to address calibration across faculty areas prior to finalizing the annual reviews.
+When draft reviews are complete, they will be delivered to the ADFA.
+The ADFA then finalizes the annual reviews. - The FARs are distributed to individual faculty members electronically as PDF.
+No hard copy is necessary. - The faculty members will return a signed copy (acknowledging receipt and review, not necessarily agreement) to the Office of Faculty Affairs admin support person via email or hard copy.
+The copies are all filed in individual faculty folders under Faculty Annual Reviews on the Faculty Affairs shared drive. - When reviews are complete, the ADFA will meet with all faculty that receive a rating of unsatisfactory or below expectations in any of the areas of evaluation.
+The ADFA or Dean will also meet with any other faculty that would like to discuss the outcome of the annual review process. - FAR appeals should go to the ADFA and Dean as he is ultimately responsible for the FAR and will make any changes if appropriate, notifying the individual and PiC.
+Any appeal brought to the PiCs should be relayed to the ADFA and Dean.
+FAR committees must maintain confidentiality and while they may discuss the process they are not to discuss individual cases with faculty.